SmashedFrenzy16/Apple-Shortcuts-Spam-Machine/README.md

 # Apple Shortcuts Spam Machine
 Want to send your friend the same message multiple times?
 Well this tool can easily make you achieve exactly that!

 WARNING: DO NOT USE THIS PROJECT FOR MALICIOUS PURPOSES.
+SMASHEDFRENZY16 IS NOT RESPONSIBLE FOR ANY DAMAGE RELATED TO MISUSE OF THIS PRODUCT.

 # How To Use